 Companies like SharedSpace focus on building community for small entrepreneurial businesses, and design workspaces to facilitate collaboration and networking.
 Flexible office space also allows more established companies in other parts of the building to lease shared spaces like conference rooms only when needed.

 “We have been able to do some deals because our tenants don’t need to put two conference rooms in their space, they can use our coworking space with six conference rooms upstairs,” said Levison.
 “Or folks can come upstairs and work in the open environment, as they can in our case without an additional charge.
 It becomes an amenity of the building.
 The whole building becomes a community.”

-Larger companies are embracing this trend to have flexible office space.
-Over 44 percent of companies have looked to use some type of flexible office space as a solution to workplace needs.
-One of the driving factors is due to new accounting rules for real estate investments that require leases longer than a year to be documented on the company’s balance sheet.
-Flexible office space with short term or monthly leases may enable larger companies to work around this new accounting requirement.
+Larger companies are embracing this trend.
+Over 44 percent of companies have looked to flexible office space as a solution to workplace needs.
+One of the driving factors is the new accounting rules for real estate investments.
+These require leases longer than a year to be documented on the company’s balance sheet.
+Flexible office space with short-term or monthly leases may enable larger companies to work around this new accounting requirement.

 Building owners who have embraced this latest trend in leasing flexible office space have seen an increased return on investment said Levison.
 “The margins in the coworking business are better than they are in the rest of the building,” he said.
 “It really makes some good sense for building owners to partner with these providers.”

-Carolina Services Inc. (CSI) is Charleston’s premier community space planning and improvement company.
+When it’s time to build, renovate, or upfit your commercial space, trust Carolina Services Inc. We are Charleston’s premier community space planning and improvement company.
 Contact CSI at http://carolinaservicesinc.com/ to see how we can help design, manage and implement innovative and cost-effective solutions to your commercial space.